hossainchisty/Income-Expense-Management/README.md

-### Income expense manager is easiest and user friendly application to control your finance🤍✨🚀
+### Income expense manager is easiest and user friendly application to control your finance🚀

 <!-- Income Expense Manager -->